concur/developer.concur.com/callouts/fetch-list.markdown

 Once the configuration is complete, the callout uses the following process:

-1. The user selects the external source list field while creating an expense entry.
+1. The user selects the external sourceÂ list field while creating an expense entry.
 2. Expense sends the list field information and the item codes for the previously selected levels (for connected lists) to the application connector.
 3. The application connector queries the list system of record and returns the set of list items to Expense.
 4. Expense displays the list items in a drop down list.